 Deb Griffin, RN, MSN, CCM, COS-C, staff development coordinator at NVNA and Hospice in Norwell, Mass., found her work-life balance and nurse job satisfaction in home health nursing.

 “Flexibility of hours, one-on-one opportunities with patients and families and a more predictable scheduling allow for better work-life balance, which promotes job satisfaction,” said Griffin, who also recommends continuing to grow in the profession by pursuing an advanced degree or certification.

 5. Care For Yourself

 Thompson spearheaded the creation of self-care initiatives called Healthy Healers at Craig Hospital, which has a dedicated quiet room for nurses to meditate and do yoga.
-She offers nurses hand and chair massages and brings cookies at off hours.
+She offers nurses hand and chair massages and brings cookies at off-hours.
 A case manager and occupational therapist offer mediation classes.
-When it comes to nurse job satisfaction, Thompson emphasizes the importance of rest, nutrition, exercise, family and friends, fun, mindfulness, reflection and meditation.
+When it comes to nursing job satisfaction, Thompson emphasizes the importance of rest, nutrition, exercise, family and friends, fun, mindfulness, reflection, and meditation.